DeepakIngole/Pnums.jl/README.md

 I have chosen to focus on contiguous intervals (Pbounds), because it seems that dense representations won't be able to scale well to higher precisions and multiple dimensions (a dense bitset for 32-bit Pnums would require 2^32 bits ≈ 500MB to represent a single set, and the storage requirements for a dense 2D set over 16-bit Pnums would be the same).

-Contiguous intervals should be a useful building block for *sparse* represetations of sets; indeed, the results returned by findroots and findmaximum are exactly this kind of sparse representation.
+Contiguous intervals should be a useful building block for *sparse* represetations of sets; indeed, the results returned by `findroots` and `findmaximum` are exactly this kind of sparse representation.

 ### Other Limitations

+#### No lookup tables
 My implementation strategy means performance can't be competitive with floats or traditional intervals.

 Gustafson suggests implementing arithmetic and functions using lookup tables.
-I have not implemented lookup tables; instead, operations are done internally on higher precision representations and then the results are looked up in the table of exact values dynamically using bisection.
+I have not implemented lookup tables; instead, operations are done internally on higher precision representations and then the results are looked up in the table of exact values dynamically using binary search.

-Lookup tables would be trivial to implement, and would probably improve the performance of 3-, 4-, and 8-bit Pnums, but a lookup table for multiplication of 16-bit Pnums would require (2^16*2^16*32/2 bits ≈ 8.5 GB) of storage.
+Lookup tables would be trivial to implement, and would probably improve the performance of 3-, 4-, and 8-bit Pnums, but a lookup table for multiplication of 16-bit Pnums would require (`2^16*2^16*32/2` bits ≈ 8.5 GB) of storage.
 Doing a lookup into a table that large for every arithmetic operation does not seem practical for a software implementation.

 If the exact Pnum values were all representable as floating point numbers, then lookup tables would not be necessary; however, this would require abandoning reciprocal closure (the property that the reciprocal of every exact value is also an exact value).
 My personal conclusion is that reciprocal closure is not worth this cost (unless some alternative way of doing fast arithmetic without lookup tables can be found).